pactus-project/pactus.org/website/_i18n/en/user-guides/send-transactions-gui/index.md

 the amount you wish to stake.

 ![Bond Transaction Dialog]({{ site.url }}/user-guides/send-transactions-gui/bond-transaction-dialog.png)

+If a validator does not yet exist, the public key of the validator should be set.
+For an existing validator, a public key is not required.
+Also, note that if the public key is not set, the system tries to search for it inside the wallet.
+Therefore, if you want to stake on your own validators, you don't need to set the public key here.

 It's important to note that the [transaction fee]({{ site.baseurl }}/learn/transaction/fee/) will be calculated based on the amount you're sending.